 If a Parisian is very lucky, she has a small balcony for flowers or a terrace, but most do not and almost no one has a private yard or garden.
 Typically people live in apartments like these.

+We like to rent a place for a month or two and pretend we live here.
 Like most Parisians our backyard is a quick bus ride or stroll away — but like our pool in Nashville, because it is shared with our neighbors, we don’t have to do the weeding and cleaning but have all the enjoyment.
-So this morning, I grabbed the bus on the corner and rode 6 blocks to our backyard grabbed a bench and read my book surrounded by my neighbors.
+So this morning, I grabbed the bus on the corner and rode 6 blocks from our rental to our backyard grabbed a bench and read my book surrounded by my neighbors.

 Paris parks are friendly gathering places with benches, WIFI, jogging paths and activities for kids.
 Our back yard is Square Batignolles.